Judy (Judith) Copek's Website

 Writer, Ex-geek, Cook, Gardener, Traveller, Cat Fancier

-An information systems nerd for twenty-plus years, I'm a survivor of Dilbert-like re-engineering projects and the Millennium Bug.
+I was born in Montana, raised in Colorado, educated in Texas, and lived in suburban Chicago for years and now even more years in suburban Boston where I became a Red Sox fan, a Patriots fan, and a writer.
+An information systems nerd for years, I'm a survivor of Dilbert-like projects and other high-tech horrors.
 In my writing, I like to show technology’s humor and quirkiness along with its scary aspects.

 Some of the best writing advice I've received is, "Plant butt in chair".
 If you're sitting in front of your writing, chances are you'll write something.
 Or edit.
 There are also exercises like the "plotting walk."
 You take a walk to ponder your plot.
 Ideas will come.
 And then there's revision.
 "Writing is rewiting."
 Get used to the idea.